kevindelord/UIImage-Autoresize/README.md

 The class is also available through this [Gist](https://gist.github.com/kevindelord/fe2e691d06ab745fbb00).

+## Documentation

+This pod is also documented on [CocoaDocs](http://cocoadocs.org/docsets/UIImage+Autoresize)

+## Installation

+UIImage+Autoresize is available through [CocoaPods](http://cocoapods.org).
+To install it, simply add the following line to your Podfile:

+    pod "UIImage+Autoresize"

+And finally import the header file:

+    #import "UIImage+Autoresize.h"

+You are now ready to go!

 ## Requirements

 Through the categorised class `UIImage+Autoresize`, a naming convention is applied to deal with different image files.